Orange-OpenSource/conllueditor/README.md

 * join/split words (to correct tokenization errors)
 * join/split sentences (to correct segmentation errors)
 * undo/redo (partially)
-* search: forms, lemmas, UPOS, XPOS, deprels, sentences IDs and comments, sequences of any of these
+* search: forms, lemmas, UPOS, XPOS, deprels, sentences IDs and comments, sequences of any of these, searching for subtrees, importing subtrees from current sentence, sd-parse support
 * edit non-CoNLL-U columns in a subset of [CoNLL-U plus files](http://universaldependencies.org/ext-format.html)
 * create multitoken words from existing words or add a MTW to contract two ore more existing words
 * git support